Is gas greener than oil in terms of emissions?

-Wood Mackenzie recently outlined that the energy sector accounts for nearly 80 per cent of global greenhouse gas (GHG) emissions, primarily from fossil fuel consumption.
+Wood Mackenzie outlines that the energy sector accounts for nearly 80 per cent of global greenhouse gas (GHG) emissions, primarily from fossil fuel consumption.
 As a result, oil and gas companies are under increasing pressure to disclose the climate impact of their business and decarbonise operations.

 In light of the fact that natural gas has long been considered an important piece of the energy transition puzzle to reach a 1.5-degree scenario by 2050, its role is under “greater scrutiny than ever.”
 While the ripple effect from Russia’s war in Ukraine may have knocked the balance of the energy trilemma – sustainability, affordability and security – towards the latter, the net-zero challenge will only intensify, predicts the energy intelligence group.